ethankennerly/Entitas-VisualDebugging-System-Flow/README.md

             1. [ ] Over time, animation gradually fades.
             1. [ ] Debug system flow observer draws debug line with two halves`.
             1. [ ] Debug system writes on line near destination the name of the entity at the time of transition.
+    1. [ ] Engineer edits positions of systems to read the diagram.
+        1. [ ] Lines redraw to new positions.
+        1. [ ] Texts snap to new positions.
+        1. [ ] Engineer selects menu `Tools / Entitas / Visual Debugging / System Flow / Save Prefab`
+        1. [ ] Engineer adds and removes systems.
+        1. [ ] Next time, those systems will appear at those locations.
+        1. [ ] Removed systems disappear and are skipped.
+        1. [ ] Overflowing systems are added downscreen from last system.